Ross O'Donovan

-Ross Kenry O'Donovan (born 17 June 1987), also known as RubberNinja and RubberRoss, is an Australian animator, voice actor, and Internet personality.
-He is known for his solo work as a Twitch streamer, as well as his YouTube and Newgrounds cartoons and animations.
+Ross Kenry O'Donovan (born 17 June 1987), also known as RubberNinja and RubberRoss, is an Australian animator, voice actor, director, writer, and internet personality.
+He is the creator and co-writer of the Glitch Productions web series Gameoverse.
+He is known for his solo work as a streamer on Twitch, as well as his YouTube and Newgrounds cartoons and animations.
 He co-hosted the internet show Steam Train, a spin-off of YouTube Let's Play series Game Grumps.

 Early life

 O'Donovan was born on 17 June 1987 in Perth, Western Australia to Irish Catholic parents.
+His father, Donough is a GP and a traditional Irish music guitarist who was born in Dublin.
 His sister, Rebecca is a journalist in Australia, and is married to Australian cricketer Shaun Marsh.

 O'Donovan attended Corpus Christi College.
 After graduating from college, he studied and instructed animation at the Film and Television Institute of Western Australia in Fremantle.

 Career

 O'Donovan began his career by posting animated shorts to Newgrounds under the name "RubberNinja".
 He would later establish a YouTube channel and begin uploading content there.
 His best known work was the series Gamer Tonight, which was produced for the ABC2 video game-based program Good Game.
 The series featured a fictitious talk show whose host, voiced by frequent-collaborator Arin Hanson, would interview various types of gamers.

 In August 2014, O'Donovan uploaded a video expressing his concerns with animation videos on YouTube.
 Discussing the changes made to YouTube's algorithms, he stated that the website was now accommodating live-action videos over animated videos due to the algorithm's emphasis on retention time and upload frequencies which would impede animation channels.